pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 </div>
 <div label="Update">

-- **Credential for TiDB Cloud API**: Only supports TiDB CLoud API key authentication.
+- **Credential for TiDB Cloud API**: Only supports TiDB Cloud API key authentication.
 Refer to [Get TiDB Cloud API Key](#prerequisites-get-tidb-cloud-api-key).
 - **Project**: The TiDB Cloud project name.
 - **Operation**: The operation of this node.
 Refer to [Support Operation](#support-operation).
 - **Cluster**: The TiDB Cloud cluster name.
-In the Create Serverless Cluster operation, you need to enter one name for your new cluster .
-While in other operations, you should choose one existed cluster.
+In the Create Serverless Cluster operation, you need to enter one name for your new cluster.
+While in other operations, you should choose one existing cluster.
 - **Password**: The password of TiDB Cloud cluster.
 - **User**: The username of your TiDB Cloud cluster.
 - **Database**: The database name.